ganeshvannam/Surface-Crack-Detection/README.md

 ## Models

-Several CNN architectures were explored in this project, including:
+The following CNN architectures were explored in this project:

 - VGG16
 - Custom CNN
 - ResNet50
 - LeNet

-## VGG16 Architecture

-The VGG16 model was selected for its strong performance in image classification tasks.
-The architecture employed in this project includes:

-- Input Layer: (224x224x3)
-- Pre-trained VGG16 Base
-- Flatten Layer
-- Dense Layer 1: 128 units, ReLU activation
-- Dropout Layer 1: 50%
-- Dense Layer 2: 64 units, ReLU activation
-- Dropout Layer 2: 50%
-- Output Layer: 2 units, Softmax activation

 ## Hyperparameter Tuning

-Careful attention was paid to hyperparameter tuning to optimize model performance.
-The following strategies were employed:
+The following hyperparameters were tuned to optimize model performance:

-- Learning Rate: Initialized at 0.0001 with a scheduling mechanism for gradual decrease.
+- **Learning Rate**: 0.0001 with scheduling for gradual decrease.
-- Grid Search: Exploration of various combinations of learning rate, dropout rate, and batch size.
+- **Grid Search**: Exploration of combinations of learning rate, dropout rate, and batch size.
-- Batch Size: 32
+- **Batch Size**: 32
-- Optimizer: Adam
+- **Optimizer**: Adam
-- Dropout Rate: 0.5
+- **Dropout Rate**: 0.5

 ## Evaluation Metrics

-Model performance was assessed using standard classification metrics, including:
+The model performance was evaluated using the following classification metrics:

 - Precision
 - Recall